Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/README-EN.md

 Please choose one of the following roles in __Cyberville__:
 ![Rol](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/Rol.png?raw=true "Rol")

-As an example, if you chose __WATER__ and are connected to the WiFi Network, then your micro:bit should look like this:
+As an example, if you chose __💧 WATER__ and are connected to the WiFi Network, then your micro:bit should look like this:

 ![Step10](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Networking/3_Role/Step10.png?raw=true "Step10")